gurrola/Analyzer/README.md

   14.1 ./BSM3GAnalyzer OutTree.root analysis.root <br>
   14.2 root -l analysis.root

-15 To run multiple files at LPC using CONDOR, please go to this link and follow the instructions:<br>
+15 To run multiple files at LPC using CONDOR, please go to this link and follow the instructions: <br>
     https://github.com/florez/CONDOR <br>
-    Please make sure to read carefully the scripts to understand how to configure the code.<br>
+    Please make sure to read carefully the scripts to understand how to configure the code. <br>
-    if you have questions, please contact Andres Florez.
+    if you have questions, please contact Andres Florez. <br>

 16. Use the Plotter code and output from running the analyzer to produce plots and a cut flow eff table: